-What is the best first handgun you should own?
+What are the best first handguns for beginners?
 Let’s face it, for many women, guns are mysterious and complicated.
 Many women didn’t grow up with proper instruction on how to use a gun, and they didn’t receive advice on which types of guns to purchase.

 Now, women are taking self protection into their own hands and exercising their right to bear arms.
 As a result, large numbers of women are now on the hunt for their first handgun, and they should feel proud to be doing so.

 However, finding the best first handgun can be a challenge.
 While many women are well practiced in where to buy the best jewelry, purses, and clothes, when it comes to guns, we can feel completely lost.

 Best First Handgun: Advice For First Time Buyers

 Buying the best first handgun for you doesn’t have to be complicated, or overwhelming.
 Go ahead, take a deep breath, because we’re going to break this down for you.

 When it comes to choosing the best handgun for first time buyers, it’s all about choosing a weapon that’s simple to use, fits your hand well, and is concealable.
 After all, you’re using a firearm for self defense—so you need it to be with you as often as possible.